Scottish Word: Breid.

 “The minute ye let go o yer wee rubber deuk yer classed as aboot tae droon.
 Then the arbiters o the race, there an then, haul ye oot o the water an that’s the end o … Continue reading Deuk.

 “…and are ye jist as wee an uggin unner the water as ye are abune it?
-Har har” Translated: abune, aboon, aboun: above. “…and are you just as small and disgusting under the water as you … Continue reading Abune.
+Har har” Translate: abune, aboon, aboun: above. “…and are you just as small and disgusting under the water as you … Continue reading Abune.

 “Hoi you!
 If ye faw in the lade ye’ll be a deid deuk anaw.”
-Translated: lade: a mill race.
+Translate: lade: a mill race.
 “Hey you!
 If you fall into the watercourse feeding the mill, you also will be as dead … Continue reading Lade.